"All About Pheromones"

 - What are the ingredients of Pherone Formulas?

 Pherone uses top-quality ingredients with no compromises.
-Our pheromone formulas contain food-grade ethyl alcohol, purified water and research-quality pheromones.
+Our pheromone formulas contain dipropylene glycol (a food-grade mosturizing compound), purified water and research-quality pheromones.
 Nothing else.
 We do not use denatured alcohol or any other toxic substances.
 Our pheromones are at least 98% pure, as verified by continuous analytical monitoring, and our purity rates are typically over 99%.

 Our copulin products are formulated using research-grade aromatic compounds which are at least 99% pure.